-This management discussion and analysis ("MD&A") sets out PRO Real Estate Investment Trust's (the "REIT") operating strategies, risk profile considerations, business outlook and analysis of its financial performance and condition for the three and twelve month periods ended December 31, 2015.
-This MD&A should be read in conjunction with the audited consolidated financial statements and accompanying notes for the year ended December 31, 2015 prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
+This management discussion and analysis ("MD&A") sets out PRO Real Estate Investment Trust's (the "REIT") operating strategies, risk profile considerations, business outlook and analysis of its financial performance and condition for the three and nine month periods ended September 30, 2016.
+This MD&A is based on financial statements prepared in accordance with International accounting standards ("IAS") 34: Interim Financial Reporting as issued by the International Accounting Standards Board ("IASB").
+This MD&A should be read in conjunction with the REIT's condensed consolidated interim financial statements and accompanying notes for the nine month period ended September 30, 2016, together with the audited consolidated financial statement and accompanying notes and MD&A for the year ended December 31, 2015.

 The REIT's reporting currency is the Canadian dollar ("CAD").
 All amounts except unit, per unit and square footage amounts and as otherwise stated, are in thousands of CAD and have been rounded to the nearest CAD thousand.
-This MD&A is current as of April 20, 2016.
+This MD&A is current as of November 23, 2016.

-Additional information about the REIT can be found in the REIT's filings with securities regulatory authorities, including the REIT's annual information form for the year ended December 31, 2015, which are available on SEDAR at www.sedar.com.
+Additional information about the REIT can be found in the REIT's fillings with securities regulatory authorities, including the REIT's annual information form for the year ended December 31, 2015, which are available on SEDAR at www.sedar.com.

-(2) Non-IFRS measure.
+Non-IFRS measure.
 See "Non-IFRS and Operational Key Performance Indicators".